 ‘Purple King’ is an old favourite with good crops of bluish-purple, flattened pods that turn green when cooked.
 It

 performs well during dry summers.
 ‘Epicure’ produces good crops of well- shaped, flattish, almost stringless pods, even during hot weather.
 ‘Westralia’ produces dark green, flattened, stringless, fleshy pods up to 25cm long on a dense, rust resistant vine.
 ‘Blue Lake’ produces large crops of big, fleshy, stringless pods over a long period and is best suited to a milder climate.
-‘Giant of Stuttgart’ produces heavy crops over a long period of excellent tasting, stringless pods on vigorous bushes to 2-3 m in height.
-Dried or haricot beans
+‘Giant of Stuttgart’ produces heavy crops over a long period of excellent tasting, stringless pods on vigorous bushes to 2-3 metres in height.

 Most beans are sown from September to January or February in warmer areas and October to December in